On the Weight Spectrum of Rate-Compatible Polar Codes: Average weight spectrum of pre-transformed rate-compatible polar codes

 \section{Average weight spectrum of pre-transformed rate-compatible polar codes}

-In this section, we introduce efficient formulas for calculating the average weight spectrum of rate-matching pre-transformed polar codes.
+In this section, we introduce efficient formulas for calculating the average weight spectrum of rate-matched pre-transformed polar codes.
 A distinguishing attribute of our approach is its versatility-it operates without the limitations imposed by partial ordering or specific rate matching patterns.
-Furthermore, our approach enables a calculation of the complete weight spectrum.
-The key idea of our approach lies in mitigating the complexity of the enumeration problem through averaging over a appropriate chosen ensemble of codes.
+Furthermore, our approach enables the calculation of the complete weight spectrum.
+The key idea of our approach lies in mitigating the complexity of the enumeration problem through averaging over a suitably chosen ensemble of codes.
 Specifically, we derive the average weight spectrum by taking the expectation over a set of random pre-transformation matrices with $i.i.d.$ upper triangular components.
-This strategy significantly reduce the number of unique terms to a linear scale, thus circumventing the exponential computational complexity typically associated with the calculation of specific weight spectrum.
+This strategy significantly reduces the number of unique terms to a linear scale, thus circumventing the exponential computational complexity typically associated with calculating specific weight spectrum.

 To begin our analysis, we provide a recursive computation of the weight spectrum for polar cosets.
-For clarity, we dissect the coset into its constituent odd and even parts.
-This dissection allows us to decompose the length $N$ code as a direct sum of two codes \cite[$\S 9$ of ch.2]{MacWilliams1977}, each of half the original length, i.e., $\frac{N}{2}$.
+For clarity, we break down the coset into its odd and even components.
+This allows for a decomposition for the length $N$ code as a direct sum of two codes \cite[$\S 9$ of ch.2]{MacWilliams1977}, each of half the original length $\frac{N}{2}$.
 This approach is similar to the technique employed in \cite{Yao2023} for calculating the spectrum of coset codes, albeit with a focus on the mother code length.
-Here, we extend this concept to the case under rate-matching.
+Here, we extend this method to accommodate rate-matching.

-\begin{theorem} The recursive formulas for the weight spectrum of punctured polar cosets are presented in equations (\ref{eq4}) and (\ref{eq5}).
-The shortening case follows the same recursive manners by replacing the puncturing pattern $X$ by the shortening pattern $Y$.
-The only difference is the boundary conditions when $m=0$, i.e., the code length is equal to 1.
+\begin{theorem} The recursive formulas for the weight spectrum of punctured polar cosets are presented in Equations (\ref{eq4}) and (\ref{eq5}).
+The shortening case follows the same recursive procedure but the puncturing pattern $X$ is replaced by the shortening pattern $Y$.
+The only difference lies in the boundary conditions when $m=0$, i.e., the code length is equal to 1.
 If the code bit is neither punctured nor shortened,